-The Best & Worst Frogs for Beginners
+The Best (And Worst) Frogs for Beginners

-Where people mess up, unfortunately, is when they fail to properly research the species of frog they’re keeping.
+Hobbyists mess up, unfortunately, when they fail to properly research the species of frog they’re keeping.
 Some frogs are hardy, don’t require much attention, and can withstand the occasional mistakes from their keeper.

 The 5 Best Frogs & Toads for Beginners

 When determining the best frogs for beginners, I had to establish some criteria.
 I decided the upkeep should be minimum, the cost low, and most importantly, the frog should be hardy.

 A beginner-friendly frog should be able to withstand the typical mistakes newbies are bound to make and their habitat should not be expensive or complicated.